“This is a winter public service announcement to anyone who hasn’t had a baby in the last 5(ish) years:

 New car seat guidelines avidly warn against children wearing coats in car seats, and this makes it really challenging for caregivers (particularly those with multiple small children) to get kids out of the house, then in and out of the car, and to the destination.

 I can’t count how many moms have told me their personal stories of being judged or harassed out in public because their kids weren’t wearing coats for this exact reason.
-It’s something we all are struggling with, but no one really seemed to be addressing.
+It’s something we all are struggling with, but no one really seems to be addressing.

 Some use blankets.
-Some use lots of warm layers/hats/gloves.
-Some (God bless them) do the coat-shuffle at every stop and decided their kid would survive the 12 second walk from the car into Best Buy without the bubble coat.
+Some use lots of warm layers like hats andgloves.
+Some (God bless them) do the coat shuffle at every stop and decide their kid would survive the 12-second walk from the car into Best Buy without the bubble coat.